python-microscopy/python-microscopy/docs/Analysis.rst

 =======

-DSView has a number of modules for performing various analysis tasks, including :ref:`Localisation Analysis <localisationanalysis>`, PSF Extraction, Deconvolution, and Tiling.
+DSView has a number of modules for performing various analysis tasks, including :ref:`Localisation Analysis <localization_analysis>`, PSF Extraction, Deconvolution, and Tiling.

 Modes
 =====